Hope for Justice exists to bring an end to modern slavery by preventing exploitation, rescuing victims, restoring lives, and reforming society.

-Our specialist Investigators identify victims of human trafficking, build bridges of trust with them and remove them from situations of exploitation.
+Our investigators and outreach teams work with law enforcement and other agencies to identify victims of modern slavery, build bridges of trust with them and get them safely out of exploitation.

 We provide world-class survivor aftercare, both residential and non-residential.
 Our legal advocacy and support ensures needs are met and gives the best chance for justice to be done.

 We train others on the front line – police, healthcare workers, charities and many more – to spot the signs of modern slavery and to respond effectively.
 We work with governments and businesses to make change happen.